talkingtoaj/PydanticAI-llm-caching/README.md

 1. Return Value Changes
    - `cached_agent_run` and `cached_agent_run_sync` now always return the complete result object
    - The `full_result` parameter has been removed
-   - To access just the data, use `result.data` instead of the result directly
+   - To access just the data, use `result.output` instead of the result directly

 2. Message History Handling
    - The `transcript_history` parameter has been removed in favor of `message_history`